 An interesting phenomenon arising from the survey method (as opposed to the survey results) was that some survey respondents reported difficulty in selecting what type of actor they were (supply, demand or intermediary), despite the help of the Glossary and specific examples.
 For many of these respondents, the reason behind this confusion stemmed from their association to organisations with multiple roles or responsibilities.
 For example, particularly innovative care homes that develop and manufacture innovative products to meet the needs of their residents in-house saw themselves as supply actors.
 This was also true for those care homes that had won contracts to deliver public services, e.g. telecare monitoring and response services.
-In fact, there was a surprising number of HHCs who did not identify at all with the term "Demand actor".
-There was also variation in the identification of local authorities with the term "Demand actor"; unsurprisingly, individuals with a role more aligned to seeking and procuring products did identify with the term, whereas individuals with a role more focussed on public education and awareness-raising or supporting engagement of supply actors with its procurement departments felt greater identification with the term "Intermediary actor", and those with roles most focussed on providing products to end-users identified more strongly with the term "Supply actor".
+In fact, there was a surprising number of HHCs who did not identify at all with the term "Demand actor": Unsurprisingly, individuals with a role more aligned to seeking and procuring products did identify with the term, whereas individuals with a role more focussed on public education and awareness-raising or supporting engagement of supply actors with its procurement departments felt greater identification with the term "Intermediary actor", and those with roles most focussed on providing products to end-users identified more strongly with the term "Supply actor".